 Lancashire is home to many extensive holiday and residential parks for a good reason.
 The county is amongst the most-visited counties in England, making it a popular haunt for visitors of all ages.
 However, the unique, rolling countryside and nearby amenities will appeal to retirees who simply want to take time out to enjoy England at its most tranquil and most verdant.

 Cuerden Park is a residential community which has been recognised for its fantastic facilities.
 Friendly, knowledgable management are always on hand to support new and existing residents alike.
 Private pitches here not only give people the chance to meet new, like-minded people but also to establish comfortable homes without fear of intrusion.
-Discretion and privacy are very important to both residents and park operators at Cuerden.
+Discretion and privacy are very important to both residents and park operators.

-Above all, Cuerden Park is a quiet and well-maintained gated community.
+Above all, the site is a quiet and well-maintained community.
 It is easy to get to via the M6, but there is no threat of noise pollution.
 Moving out to Lancashire means that there is a risk of moving into a suburban community where there can be a lack of security and protection.
 At Cuerden Park, properties and lifestyles are completely protected.

 This popular location will appeal to over-50s retirees in search of a quiet community with lots of local links.
 It is a park which aims to cater to the 'best of both worlds', bringing local nature and modern amenities together.

 Cuerden Residential Park